-One good way to learn and remember the location of monuments is to plan a “scavenger hunt” for yourself.
-To help, Civil War Cycling has done most of the work for you.
-Please see “Finding State Monuments at Antietam” which is one of many Scavenger Hunts listed here.
+That being said, certainly one good way to learn and remember the location of monuments is to plan a “scavenger hunt” for yourself.
+Moreover, and to help, Civil War Cycling has done most of the work for you.
+Your next step is to visit “Finding State Monuments at Antietam”, one of many Scavenger Hunts listed here.

 Ready for a Quiz?

-As a learning exercise — or maybe as a “check” that you have mastered the basics — try Civil War Cycling’s free, anonymous, interactive “Antietam State Monuments Quiz.”
+As a learning exercise—or maybe as a “check” that you have mastered the basics—please try Civil War Cycling’s free, anonymous, interactive “Antietam State Monuments Quiz.”
 The quiz consists of seven multiple choice questions aimed at identifying Antietam’s seven monument photographs.